 - Employment Rights, Benefits & Labor Practice Group (Britenae Pierce, Chair)

-- Diversity, Equity & Inclusion Committee (nine of 14 members are female/minority)
+- Diversity, Equity & Inclusion Committee (Amy Royalty and Jennifer Jempson, Co-Chairs)

-Currently, 62% of the firm’s employees are women and 44% of Ryan Swanson’s attorneys are women.
+As of January 2023, 61% of the firm’s employees are women and 42% of Ryan Swanson’s attorneys are women.
 Since 2009 our Ryan Swanson Women Attorneys group has helped facilitate networking and professional development in the community.
 The group meets regularly to plan social events to reconnect with existing clients, meet new business leaders, and support local organizations.

 Commitment to Underserved and Diverse Populations in Our Community